Deiru2k/storage.js/README.md

 # dtStorage.js

-ES6 class for REST-like management local- & sessionStorage.
+ES6 class for REST-like management of local and session storages.

 ## Features
 * ES6
-* local copy of storage (Safari [have bug with storage in private browsing mode](http://stackoverflow.com/questions/14555347/html5-localstorage-error-with-safari-quota-exceeded-err-dom-exception-22-an))
+* local copy of storage (Safari [has a bug with storage in private browsing mode](http://stackoverflow.com/questions/14555347/html5-localstorage-error-with-safari-quota-exceeded-err-dom-exception-22-an))

 ## Install